 How can I stop a payday lender from electronically taking money out of my bank or credit union account?

-- Stop payment.
 Even if you have not revoked your authorization with the company, you can stop an automatic payment from being charged to your account by giving your bank a “stop payment order.”
 This instructs your bank to stop the company from taking payments from your account.
-You can use this sample letter to “stop payment order.”
+You can use this to submit a “stop payment order.”
 Here are the steps:

-Monitor your accounts.
 Tell your bank or credit union right away if you see a payment that you did not allow (authorize) or a payment that was made after you revoked authorization.
-Federal law gives you the right to dispute and get your money back for any unauthorized transfers from your account as long as you tell your bank in time.
-You can use our sample letter.
+Federal law gives you the right to dispute and get your money back for any unauthorized transfers from your account, as long as you tell your bank in time.
+You can use our .

 Revoking or cancelling your automatic payment does not cancel your contract with the payday lender.
 If you revoke or cancel an automatic payment on a loan, you still owe the balance on that loan.

 If you’re having a problem stopping a lender from taking money out of your account, you may want to contact your state regulator or state attorney general.
-You can also submit a complaint to the CFPB at consumerfinance.gov/complaint or (855) 411-2372.
+You can also submit a complaint to the CFPB online or by calling (855) 411-2372.